adystag/nuxt-auth0-lock/README.md

 # nuxt-auth0

-This is how i implement Auth0 Lock on nuxt.js
+This is my Auth0 Lock implementation on nuxt.js